netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 ## What's next?

 Debugging and troubleshooting an application takes a special combination of practice, experience, and sheer luck.
-With Netdata's eBPF metrics to back you up, you can rest assured that you're seeing every minute detail of how your application interacts with the Linux kernel.
+With Netdata's eBPF metrics to back you up, you can rest assured that you see every minute detail of how your application interacts with the Linux kernel.

 If you're still trying to wrap your head aroud what we offer, be sure to read up on our accompanying documentation and other resources on eBPF monitoring with Netdata: